-Trying new ingredients, experiencing different cuisines, and experimenting in the kitchen excite me more than anything else.
+Trying new ingredients, traveling and experiencing different cuisines, and experimenting in the kitchen excite me more than anything else.
 I grew up cooking with my mom, grandmothers, and sisters in the kitchen.
-Cooking inspires me, challenges me, and makes me happy.
+Cooking inspires me, challenges me, and quite simply, makes me happy.

-I always knew that cooking would be a large part of my everyday life, but little did I know just how big a role it would play until I made the life-altering (oh so dramatic, but oh so true!) decision to attend culinary school and pursue a career in the food industry.
+I always knew that cooking would be a large part of my everyday life, but little did I know just how big a role it would play until I made the life-altering (oh so dramatic, but true!) decision to enroll in professional culinary school and pursue a career in the food industry.

-In August of 2014, I took the plunge and quit my full-time job to pursue blogging, freelance recipe development, and food photography.
-It is terrifying and thrilling at the same time.
+In August of 2014, I took the plunge and quit my full-time job to pursue blogging, freelance recipe development, and food photography full-time.
 I currently live in

 Want more?
-You can also find me on Pinterest, Facebook, Twitter, Google+, and Instagram (my fave!) to catch little snippets of food-filled life.
+You can also find me on Pinterest, Facebook, Twitter, Google+, and Instagram (my fave!).
+You can also find me on SnapChat (@blogoverthyme).
 If you’d like to keep in touch, you can also subscribe to my e-newsletter to receive new posts and/or my weekly e-newsletter via email!

 Most importantly, I want to thank you for taking the time to visit this site, read my words, and maybe even try my recipes!
 It means the world to me, and I wouldn’t be here without you.
 BIG hugs.

 My Cooking Philosophy:

 I love creating fresh, seasonally-inspired meals that showcase quality ingredients in a unique, yet approachable way!

 Since I love to cook and eat anything and everything, you’ll find recipes from all ends of the spectrum: indulgent desserts and pastries, healthier and lighter dishes, pastas, comforting soups and stews, breakfasts, drinks, and side dishes.
 Everyday eats, if you will.